statbiophys/soNNia/docs/source/commands.md

 ## Command line console scripts

-There are three command line console scripts (the scripts can still be called as executables if SONIA is not installed):
+There are three command line console scripts (the scripts can still be called as executables if SoNNia is not installed):
-1. ```sonia-evaluate```
+1. ```sonnia-evaluate```
   * evaluates Ppost, Pgen or selection factors of sequences according to a generative V(D)J model and selection model.
-2. ```sonia-generate```
+2. ```sonnia-generate```
   * generates CDR3 sequences, before (like olga) or after selection
-3. ```sonia-infer```
+3. ```sonnia-infer```
   * infers a selection model with respect to a generative V(D)J model

 For any of them you can execute with the -h or --help flags to get the options.

-### Quick Demo
-After installing SONIA, we offer a quick demonstration of the console scripts.
-This will demonstrate generating and evaluating sequences and infer a selection model from the default model for human TCR beta chains that ships with SONIA.
+We offer a quick demonstration of the console scripts.
+This will show how to generate and evaluate sequences and infer a selection model using the default generation model for human TCR beta chains that ships with the SONIA software.
+In order to run the commands below you need to download the examples folder.

-1. ```$ sonia-evaluate --humanTRB CASSTGNYGAFF --v_mask TRBV9 --j_mask TRBJ1-1 --ppost```
-  * This computes Ppost,Pgen and Q of the TCR CASSTGNYGAFF,TRBV9,TRBJ1-1 (you should get ~1.3e-11, ~9.2e-12 and ~1.4 respectively)

-2. ```$ sonia-generate --humanTRB -n 5 --pre```
-  * Generate 5 human TRB CDR3 sequences from the pre-selection repertoire and print to stdout along with the V and J genes used to generate them.

-3. ```$ sonia-generate --humanTRB -n 10000 --post -o example_seqs.txt```
-  * This generates a file example_seqs.tsv and writes 10000 generated human TRB CDR3 sequences from the post-selection repertoire.

-4. ```$ sonia-evaluate --humanTRB --ppost -i example_seqs.txt -m 5  -o example_evaluation.txt```
+1. ```$ sonnia-infer --humanTRB -i examples/data_seqs.txt -d ';' -m 10000```
-  * This reads in the first 5 sequences from the file we just generated, example_seqs.tsv, evaluates them and writes the results them to the file example_pgens.tsv

-5. ```$ sonia-infer --humanTRB -i example_seqs.txt -o sel_model```
   * This reads in the full file example_seqs.txt, infers a selection model and saves to the folder sel_model

+2. ```$ sonnia-generate --set_custom_model_VDJ examples/sonnia_model --post -n 100```
+  * Generate 100 human TRB CDR3 sequences from the post-selection repertoire and print to stdout along with the V and J genes used to generate them.
+3. ```$ sonnia-evaluate --set_custom_model_VDJ examples/sonnia_model -i examples/data_seqs.txt --ppost -m 100 -d ';' ```
+  * This computes Ppost,Pgen and Q of the first 100 seqs in the data_seqs file.

 ### Specifying a default V(D)J model (or a custom model folder)
 All of the console scripts require specifying a V(D)J model.
-SONIA ships with 6 default models that can be indicated by flags, or a custom model folder can be indicated.
+SoNNia ships with 6 default models that can be indicated by flags, or a custom model folder can be indicated.

 | Options                                         | Description                                      |
 |-------------------------------------------------|--------------------------------------------------|